clingen-data-model/gpm/README.md

 ]);
 ```

-The `RunFollowAction` action is registered as a listener for all module events.
+The `FollowActionRun` action is registered as a listener for all module events.
 It checks for incomplete FollowActions persisted for an event and runs them.

-When a follower returns `true` `RunFollowAction` will set the `FollowAction.completed_at` timestamp so it will not be run again.
+When a follower returns `true` `FollowActionRun` will set the `FollowAction.completed_at` timestamp so it will not be run again.

 If you want to create a FollowAction that always runs just have `asFollowAction` always return false.